 It is up to you what you want to do with the spare parts of the rabbit.
 The stomach can be used as a small container, the skin can be used to make clothing, the brain can be used to tan the skin, etc.

 Remember, it will probably be a sloppy job the first time you do it.
 Make sure that your knives are sharp and do your best to ensure that the rabbit does not suffer.
-Practice will make you better.
+Practice how to butcher a rabbit will make you better over time.

-Do you think you’re more ready to do this new learned skill?
+Do you think you know how to butcher a rabbit?
 Let us know below in the comments!